nik-rimor/face-recognition-miniapp/README.md

 In node_modules/react-scripts/config/ the webpackDevServer config file has modified watchOptions with poll: 3000 so it causes a 'warm' reload when changes are detected (every 3 seconds) in the code.

-Note: the modification is neede when you use webpack with docker on windows, for linux environments you can remove the COPY webpackDevServer config line from Dockerfile.
+Note: the modification is needed when you use webpack with docker on windows, for linux environments you can remove the COPY webpackDevServer config line from Dockerfile.

 ## npm install of new depedencies in docker container